 Frequently asked questions about overgrown or untidy properties

-An overgrown or untidy property is a property that appears to be heavily overgrown with long grass and weeds, and has the potential to become a hazard to the adjoining premises.
+An overgrown or untidy property is a property that appears to be heavily overgrown with long grass and weeds and has the potential to become a hazard to adjoining properties.

-These frequently asked questions will help community members to identify when Council can assist with an overgrown or untidy property concern.
+These frequently asked questions will help our community to identify when Council can help with an overgrown or untidy property concern.

 Ideas about whether a property appears overgrown or untidy can differ from person to person.
 A property that you might consider untidy may not be a health or safety risk.
 Council staff can inspect the property to determine if they need to undertake further action.

 The maintenance of a property is the owner's responsibility to ensure that it doesn’t provide a place for vermin to live and nest.
 This means keeping properties free of long grass (up to 10cm) and vegetation, as well as waste.
-You can contact Council's Waste Services on 02 4474 1024 for further information on waste disposal options.
+You can contact Council's waste services on 02 4474 1024 for more information on waste disposal options.

 If you have a concern about your neighbour's overgrown or untidy property, you should attempt to speak to your neighbour to resolve the issue.
 Council has limited powers to intervene.